taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

      ```
      https://www.notion.so/{workspace}/{database_id}?v={view_id}
      ```
-   - The database ID is the part between the workspace name and the question mark
+     (The database ID is the part between the workspace name and the question mark)
+   - Update the `database_ids` parameter in the `configs/collect_notion_data.yaml` file with your database ID(s).
+Just make sure to remove ours and add only yours.